Björn Dirk Krapohl

-Biography
+Education and career

 Krapohl studied human medicine at the universities of Giessen, Aachen, Paris, London (Canada), Toronto (Canada), Philadelphia and Cologne.
 In 1995 he was promoted to doctor of medicine at the University of Cologne and also finished the United States Medical Licensing Examination (ECFMG licence), Philadelphia, Pennsylvania, U.S. He hold several positions until 2003 including medicine at The Cleveland Clinic Foundation in Cleveland, Ohio U.S. and at the Section of Telerobotics, Jet Propulsion Laboratory, NASA in Pasadena, California, U.S. He obtained his licensure for plastic surgery in 2003 and was habilitated in the discipline of plastic surgery at the University of Lübeck in the same year.
 He also obtained a venia docendi at the University of Vienna.
 In 2005 he obtained an additional title for hand surgery.

-Krapohl was named head of the Department of Plastic Surgery and Hand Surgery at the Armed Forces Hospital (Bundwehrkrankenhaus) Berlin and consulting physician at the Center of Musculoskeletal Surgery at the Charité, University Medicine.
-He was named lecturer of the Charité at the Armed Forces Hospital Berlin and at the lecturer-association of the Charité in 2007.
-The University of Lübeck appointed Krapohl as associate professor in 2008.
 He was a guest lecturer at the Medical faculty of the Military Academy of Hanoi, Vietnam from 2010 to 2011 and a guest lecturer at the Medical High School of Tiflis in 2012.
 Krapohl was named head of the Section of Plastic Surgery at the Center of Musculoskeletal Surgery at the Charité, University Medicine, Berlin in 2014.
 In 2015 he became chief physician for plastic and aesthetic surgery, reconstructive microsurgery and hand surgery at the Marien-Hospital Berlin as well as consultant physician for reconstructive surgery and child surgery and also consultant surgery for breast reconstruction at the Charité.
 In 2018 he was recruited by the Carl-Thiem-Klinikum Cottbus (Germany) to establish Plastic Surgery at this hospital and to build up a Center for Reconstructive Surgery in affiliation with Department of Maxillofacial Surgery.
+In 2024, Carl-Thiem-Klinikum Cottbus became a publicly funded state medical university under the name Medical University of Lusatia (Medizinische Universität Lausitz)– Carl Thiem.
+Krapohl joined its faculty focussing his research and academic teaching on plastic surgery, global health, international medical networking, resilience conceptualization in medicine, and civil-military cooperation.

+In 2019, Krapohl established a Nepali-German medical partnership program that gradually developed into a network encompassing serveral hospitals in Nepal.
+The partnership began with the Nepal Cleft and Burn Center at Kirtipur Hospital in Kathmandu.
+It subsequently expanded to include further Nepal hospitals: the National Trauma Center Kathmandu, the Medical University of Dhulikhel and the Bhaktapur Hospital.

+The Nepali-German medical network focusses on Plastic Surgery, Hand Surgery, Burn Care Medicine, Oral-maxillofacial Surgery, Craniofacial Surgery, Neurosurgery and Emergency Medicine.
+Since 2020, the network has received funding from the German Federal Ministry for International Cooperation and Development and the Else-Koerner-Fresenius-Foundation (Else-Körner-Fresenius-Stiftung).
+It became an official program of Hospital Partnership Initiative which is implemented by the German Cooperation for International Cooperation (Gesellschaft für Internationale Zusammenarbeit, GIZ).